Energy harvesting sensors as a battery-free IIoT solution

 Overall, our truly wireless, equipment sensors, harness power from already existing energy found in their surrounding environment.
 This includes thermal, solar, electrical induction and vibrational changes that occur naturally.
 As a result, this ensures reliable operation in varying environmental conditions.
 Furthermore, our wireless sensors measure elements within machines like heat exchangers, actuators, motors and drives, air handlers, heat recovery units, steam traps, boilers, valves and pipework.

 Our sensors are developed to take advantage of the temperature differentials in their environment.
-They can utilise a heat source to generate power.
-For factories utilising steam, this makes our sensors an optimal choice as significant energy can be captured from the temperature differentials in such systems.
+Specifically, they can utilise a heat source to generate power.
+For factories utilising steam, this makes our sensors an optimal choice because significant energy can be captured from the temperature differentials in such systems.

-Small solar panels incorporated on the sensing units are absorb the light in the environment and convert it to energy.
-Light harvesting works with both natural and artificial light sources and the energy harvest is stored and used as a power source for the sensor.
+Another free and simple source of energy is solar.
+Our sensors have small solar panels incorporated on the sensing units that absorb the light in the environment and convert it to energy.
+To clarify, light harvesting works with both natural and artificial light sources.
+Likewise, the energy harvested from these light sources is stored and used as a future power source for the sensor.

-Existing power connections, such as existing 3-phase wiring for units such as motors, can be used as a power source without requiring a direct connection.
-Harvesting equipment that clips-on to the existing wires can be used both to satisfy the very low power levels requirements of the sensor.
+Existing power connections can also be used as a power source without requiring a direct connection.
+For example, existing 3-phase wiring for units such as motors, provides energy as well.
+Harvesting equipment that clips-on to the existing wires can be used to satisfy the very low power level requirements of the sensor.

-There is no requirement for work to be done by site electrical engineers and avoidance of work on live electrical equipment reduces safety hazards.
-There is no impact on the equipment monitored as the power harvested is a fraction of a percent of that consumed by the equipment.
+One immediate benefit is that our self-powered sensors do not require work or installation by the site electrical engineer.
+Furthermore, this reduces safety hazards because it avoids work on live electrical equipment.
+Additionally, there is no effect on the equipment monitored in regards to energy usage because the power harvested is a fraction of a percent of that consumed by the equipment.